willsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 How do you know when you need to implement this type of pattern?
 In general, if the class you are inheriting from implements `IDisposable` and defines a `protected virtual void Dispose(bool d)` method, you should assume that it is using the dispose pattern as described here, and therefore you should override the `Dispose(bool d)` method as per this example.

 The above pattern is straightforward enough&mdash;and there is more information and examples of more complex cases on the .NET documentation website&mdash;but what is the best way to ensure that you do always call `Dispose()` on each `IDisposable` object before it falls out of scope?
 The answer to this is: with sensible use of the `using` keyword.
-This is used to define a block of code with a variable declared at its start; when the variable falls out of scope at the end of the block, its `Dispose()` method will automatically be called.
+The `using` statement declares and initialises a variable; when the variable falls out of scope at the end of the block, its `Dispose()` method will automatically be called.
+Traditionally, the `using` statement required its own block of code; since C# 8.0, the "simple `using`" statement can be used to declare a variable which will be disposed at the end of the enclosing block.

 In use, `using` looks line this:

 ```
+// Traditional style
 using (IDbConnection conn = GetOpenDatabaseConnection())
 {
     // code using the "conn" variable goes here.
 }
+// "conn" is out of scope and has been disposed

+// "Simple" style - C# 8 and newer.
+This variable's scope will be the same as a normal declaration.
+using IDbConnection conn8 = GetOpenDatabaseConnection();
 ```

+The "simple style" is equivalent to a block using statement whose block is the final block of code inside its enclosing method, which is a very common use case if your code is divided into suitably-sized methods.

 The important thing here is that the `conn` variable is declared and instantiated at the start of the block&mdash;we have hidden the details of how to open our connection behind a method, for the purposes of this example.
-The connection can then be used inside the block.
-At the end of the block, the declared variable falls out of scope, and `conn.Dispose()` is *automatically* called for us at this point, through boilerplate code inserted into our CIL by the compiler.
+The connection can then be used as long as the variable remains in scope.
+When the declared variable falls out of scope, `conn.Dispose()` is *automatically* called for us, through boilerplate code inserted into our CIL by the compiler.
 Essentially, the above code is functionally equivalent to:

 ```
 {